 Currently Vietnamese banks are principally lenders to large corporations, including a high proportion of state-owned enterprises ('SOEs'), although the sector remains relatively unsophisticated.
 Consumer banking is still in its early stages and remains undeveloped.4 Low market penetration is viewed as providing potential for expansion into lending to smaller enterprises and consumer banking as income levels rise.
-GDP growth in 2011 is predicted to be in the region of 6 to 7 per cent,5 which increases the Vietnamese banking sector's attractiveness from an investment perspective, with Vietnamese and foreign banks vying for market share.
+GDP growth achieved in 2011 was lower than the initial projections but was still almost 6 per cent, which maintains the Vietnamese banking sector's attractiveness from an investment perspective, with Vietnamese and foreign banks vying for market share.